Edith S. Sampson

-Edith Sampson (1901-1979) was an American lawyer, diplomat and civil rights advocate known for being the first African-American to officially represent the United States at the United Nations, appointed in 1950.
+Edith Spurlock Sampson (October 13, 1901 – October 8, 1979) was an American lawyer, diplomat and civil rights advocate known for being the first African American to officially represent the United States at the United Nations, appointed in 1950.
+She rose to this position on the strength of her reputation as a staunch anti-communist during the Cold War.
 She was also the first African-American U.S. delegate to NATO.

 Youth and education

-Sampson was one of eight children and was born in a black family in Pittsburgh, Pennsylvania, U.S. to Louis Spurlock and Elizabeth A. McGruder.
+A native of Pittsburgh, Pennsylvania, Sampson was one of eight children born to Louis Spurlock, a launderer, and Elizabeth A. McGruder.
 She left school at 14 due to family financial difficulties and found work cleaning and deboning fish at a market.
 She later returned to school and graduated from Peabody High School in Pittsburgh.
 She then went to work for Associated Charities and studied at the New York School of Social Work.
 After she received the highest grade in a criminology course, George Kirchwey of Columbia, one of her instructors, encouraged her to become an attorney.

 She married Rufus Sampson and they moved to Chicago where while working full-time during the day as a social worker she studied law at night.
 Sampson graduated from John Marshall Law School in 1925 winning a special dean's commendation for ranking at the top of her jurisprudence class.

-Legal work
+Early career

 In 1924, Sampson opened a law office on the South Side of Chicago, serving the local black community.
 From 1925 through 1942, she was associated with the Juvenile Court of Cook County and served as a probation officer.
 In 1927 Sampson became the first woman to earn a Master of Laws from Loyola University's Graduate Law School.
 She also passed the Illinois bar exam that year.
 In 1934 Sampson was admitted to practice before the Supreme Court.
 In 1943, she became one of the first black members of the National Association of Women Lawyers.
 In 1947 she was appointed an Assistant State's Attorney in Cook County.

+Sampson was a member of the National Council of Negro Women (NCNW).
+She also participated in Democratic Party politics in Cook County and advocated for the inclusion of more African-American women in leadership roles, arguing in a 1949 speech that it was time "to take our proper place in the front lines of the political life of this country."
+As a high school student, Barbara Jordan (later a trailblazing attorney and Democratic politician in her own right) was inspired by Sampson's example as a lawyer and political speaker after hearing the Chicago attorney address an assembly at Phyllis Wheatley High School in Houston.